krasen86/documentation/workflow.md

 In you commits reference the GitLab Issue ID (#XY) and give a short description of the work done

 ## Merge requests
-Use the issue template for merge requests and reference the corresponding issues in it.
+- Use the issue template for merge requests and reference the corresponding issues in it
+- Link the merge request for a feature to the according Trello card with the GitLab power-up